 10. Monte Sant’Angelo

-Alberobello is a charming town located about 50km southeast of Bari.
-The town is a listed UNESCO world heritage site for its historical whitewashed, conical houses known as ‘trulli’.
+The whitewashed town of Alberobello is located about 50km southeast of Bari.
+The town is a listed UNESCO world heritage site for its historical conical houses known as ‘trulli’.
 These houses are made of local limestone and were built without mortar, using a prehistoric building technique.
 Everywhere you look in Alberobello there is a beautiful photo opportunity.

 What to do in Alberobello